cs231n/cs231n.github.io/convolutional-networks.md

 - `V[0,1,1] = np.sum(X[:5,2:7,:] * W1) + b1` (example of going along y)
 - `V[2,3,1] = np.sum(X[4:9,6:11,:] * W1) + b1` (or along both)

 where we see that we are indexing into the second depth dimension in `V` (at index 1) because we are computing the second activation map, and that a different set of parameters (`W1`) is now used.
-In the example above, we are for brevity leaving out some of the other operatations the Conv Layer would perform to fill the other parts of the output array `V`.
+In the example above, we are for brevity leaving out some of the other operations the Conv Layer would perform to fill the other parts of the output array `V`.
 Additionally, recall that these activation maps are often followed elementwise through an activation function such as ReLU, but this is not shown here.

 **Summary**.
 To summarize, the Conv Layer: